hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 <img src="../img/SC_umap0.4.png" width="800">
 </p>

 **How does your UMAP plot compare to the one above?**

-It is possible that there is some variability in the way your clusters look compared to those in the lesson.
+It is possible that there is some variability in the way your clusters look compared to the image in this lesson.
 In particular **you may see a difference in the labeling of clusters**.
 This is an unfortunate consequence of slight variations in the versions of packages (mostly Seurat dependencies).

 **If your clusters look identical to what's in the lesson, please go ahead to the next section without any downloads.**